thomasstrassmann/DaCapo-API/README.md

 **Manual testing**

 Manual testing of the API was done in development mode to get the useful feedback from django on bugs.
 The built-in django API user interface was used to run through all possible scenarios.
 Via the terminal 3 users were created, who then created different instruments, then updated or deleted them.
-The fictitious users interacted via the bookmark and follow function and no logical errors, bugs or anomalies were found.
+The fictitious users interacted via the bookmark, follow and rating function and no logical errors, bugs or anomalies were found.

 Apart from a few typos, there were no major errors during development.
 The biggest and most time consuming error was a wrong setting during the deployment.